 From Copywriter to Content Strategist

 While other girls were dreaming of Barbie dolls, Krista’s proudest possession at 11 years old was a second-hand typewriter which she used to type up poems and stories that she sent to Starchild, a section in The Star newspaper for children to express themselves.
 Her submissions were published and this further fuelled her desire to write more!

 At 16, she knew what she wanted to become – a copywriter!
 Back in the 80s, her teachers were puzzled because they didn’t know what a copywriter was!

-Armed with excellent STPM results, she applied to Universiti Sains Malaysia to study Mass Communication, drawing raised eyebrows even from her lecturers themselves because she could have qualified for law studies.
-She majored in Journalism and minored in English.
-A few years later, Krista returned to her alma mater to study for her Master’s Degree (English Language Studies and Linguistics because she was itching for something interesting to do!
+Armed with her STPM results – 3As and 2Bs – she applied to Universiti Sains Malaysia to study Communication, drawing raised eyebrows from her lecturers because she could have qualified for law.
+She decided to fulfil a life-long dream to major in Journalism.
+A few years later, Krista returned to her alma mater to get her Master’s Degree in English Language Studies and Linguistics because she was itching for something interesting to do!